Learn more about Columbia’s current J.S.D. candidates:

 Roy Cohen is a J.S.D. candidate and the Research Assistant of Prof. John C. Coffee, Jr. at Columbia Law School.
 His J.S.D. studies the impact of hedge fund activism on innovation originality of public companies.
 Roy served as a Senior Law Clerk at the Supreme Court of Israel and as an accountant and an attorney at the Israel Securities Authority (Israel’s “SEC”), in the Corporations Finance Division.

-Professor Elizabeth Emens (chair), Prof. David Pozen, Prof. Petros Mavroidis.
+JSD Committee: Professors Elizabeth F. Emens (chair), David E. Pozen, Petros C. Mavroidis

 Beyond Individual Discrimination: Why FIFA Fails to Address Discriminatory Practices in World Football, 20 Tex.
-Rev. Ent. & Sports L. (forthcoming).
+Rev. Ent. & Sports L. 133 (2019)

 • Ph.D.
 (Doct.)
 Sorbonne Law School